McDonald’s UK Modern Slavery Statement 2023

 Training on modern slavery and human rights

-To help employees understand human rights, we made training for staff on the Human Rights Policy available in 2019.
+To help employees of McDonald’s Corporation and its majority owned subsidiaries understand human rights, we made training for staff on the Human Rights Policy available in 2019.
 Available in 15 languages, the training has a section on forced labour that identifies particularly vulnerable groups and outlines McDonald’s commitments surrounding ethical recruitment.
-McDonald’s UK employees are also trained regularly on the Standards of Business Conduct and are required to annually certify their understanding of and commitment to upholding the Standards.
+McDonald’s UK employees are also trained regularly on the Standards of Business Conduct and are required to annually certify their understanding of and commitment to upholding the standards.
 McDonald’s Corporation’s senior leadership has also received in-person training in partnership with an external human rights consultancy.

-Given their important role in working with suppliers, McDonald’s UK supply chain procurement employees undergo in-person and webinar trainings on supporting suppliers in meeting their expectations under the Supplier Code of Conduct and SWA programme.
+Given their important role in working with suppliers, McDonald’s UK’s supply chain procurement employees undergo in-person and webinar trainings on supporting suppliers in meeting their expectations under the Supplier Code of Conduct and SWA programme.
 In 2020, McDonald’s developed two new online training modules for procurement employees to enhance their understanding of human rights issues in global supply chains.
-Global training modules focused on: Health and Safety, Involuntary Labour (including recruitment and fee reimbursement) and Underage Labour.
+Global training modules focused on: health and safety, involuntary labour (including recruitment and fee reimbursement) and underage labour.

 For suppliers, the global SWA programme includes an online training platform where they can access materials that provide guidance on preventing modern slavery.
 Training modules include: Ensuring Eligibility to Work, Protecting the Rights of Migrant Labour, and Implementing Grievance Mechanisms.
 For example, the Migrant Labour training aims to educate suppliers on the risks related to modern slavery when sourcing migrant labour and some key actions they can take to ensure they are protecting the rights of migrant workers in their facilities.

-Additionally, McDonald’s Supplier Workplace Standards and Guidance Document (“SWSGD”) is shared with all suppliers and provides detailed guidance on each aspect of the Code and how suppliers and their supply chains can meet our expectations.
+Additionally, McDonald’s Supplier Workplace Standards and Guidance Document (“SWSGD”) is shared with all suppliers and provides detailed guidance on each aspect of the Supplier Code of Conduct and how suppliers and their supply chains can meet our expectations.
 For example, the SWSGD clearly explains that all suppliers should:

 • ensure their hiring process, and that of their recruitment agencies, provide people employment under voluntary terms;